Heritage Aluminium Doors reference image

 Installation and guarantee

 All CII door installations are covered by our 10-year installation guarantee.
-Heritage aluminium doors are supplied through our approved partner and installed directly by CII with no subcontractors.
+Heritage aluminium doors are supplied through our approved partner and installed with the survey, specification, and handover managed by CII.

 Heritage Reference Points